mtp354/HIRE-Multi-Cancer/README.txt

 Other directories (optional):
-data/: For storing data used by the project. scripts/: For executable scripts and utilities. build/ or dist/: For files generated during the build process.
+data/: For storing data used by the project. scripts/: For executable scripts and utilities. build/: For files generated during the build process.